jonwaterschoot/simple-touch-soundscpr/README.md

 # Plugdata and daisy seed  + mpr121 touch sensor
+---
+# UPDATE march 2025
+This page might still have useful info, but is outdated; e.g. support for the mpr121 touch sensor is working without needing any extra mods.
+Just including it in the json is fine.
+Please contact me if you need up to date info or links at the Discord servers Synthux or Daisy - jonwtr

+Mainly keeping this as an archive
+---
+---

 **This is a copy from the Notion page I made, I've got to update the formatting and images and links from there - so for now best go to notion until this is fixed**